neebs12/neebs12/README.md

 I'm a full-stack software engineer based in Wellington, New Zealand.
 Here's a little bit about me:

 - ✨ Created [Constellation](https://github.com/constellation-load-testing/constellation-local), a framework for scalable and accessible geo-distributed API load testing
-- 👷 Former Civil Engineer focused on earth stabilizing structures and mitigating against pesky earthquakes
+- 👷 Former Civil Engineer focused on desining earth stabilizing structures and mitigating against pesky earthquakes ⚡
-- 🐾 Lives with two farm dogs, Biscuit and Coco.
+- 🐾 I live with two australian farm dogs, Biscuit and Coco.
 They're very cute, but they bark..
 A LOT.

 <!--
 **neebs12/neebs12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.